West Nile Virus Season and Surveillance Efforts

 Mosquito-borne Disease Testing

-The District laboratory tests mosquito samples for West Nile virus, Saint Louis encephalitis and Western equine encephalitis.
+The District laboratory tests adult Culex mosquito samples for West Nile virus, St. Louis encephalitis virus, and Western equine encephalomyelitis virus.
 Samples tested include whole mosquitoes for the presence of these viruses.